pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Notes:
  - Using this solution does not need any modification of the TX since it uses the TX module slot PPM pin for serial transfer.
  - There are 2 versions of serial protocol either 8 or 16 channels.
-16 channels is the latest version.
+16 channels is the latest and only available version going forward.
 Make sure to use the right version based on your version of er9x/ersky9x.
- - Channels order is AETR by default but can be changed in the source code.
+ - Channels order is AETR by default but can be changed in _Config.h.

 ###Telemetry
 Telemetry is available for er9x and ersky9x TXs.